 • You have the budget and time to hire strong AI engineers

-A common and sensible path: engage an agency for the first system to prove the architecture and ROI, then hire engineers to own and extend it once the pattern is validated.
+A common and sensible path is to engage an agency for the first system to prove the architecture and ROI, then hire engineers to own and extend it once the pattern is validated.
 See what custom AI solutions cost for a breakdown of how these numbers typically play out.

 What Good Engagement Looks Like